LoyolaChicagoCode/cs2-lab6-mazesolver-stack-java/README.md

     1. Why are the methods in the `Maze` class instance methods as opposed to static methods?
     1. Why is it generally advantageous to parameterize the `Maze.print` method with the output destination?
     1. What is the purpose of the `Maze.get` method, given that it is not used in `Main` or `Maze`?
-    1. Why do we have both a nonrecursive `solve` and a recursive `solve1` method?

 # Submission